yevgeniyilyin/aws-certification/developer-associate/dev-associate-notes.md

     - _DependsOn_
     - _Metadata_
     - _UpdatePolicy_
+- Parameter data types:
+  - String
+  - Number
+  - List: array of integers or floats separated by commas
+  - CommaDelimitedList: array of literal strings separated by commas
+  - AWS-Specific Parameter Types: such as EC2 key pair names and VPC IDs
+  - SSM Parameter Types: points to SSM parameter store, CloudFormation fetches automatically the parameter values
 - CloudFormation Stacks
   - Stack resources are treaded as one single unit
 - You can create nested CloudFormation stacks by using `AWS::CloudFormation::Stack` resource